 There are a series of solder jumpers next to the encoder headers.
 These solder jumpers provide 1k pull-ups to the LFLAG, A channel, and B channel inputs.
 For use with our hall-effect motors the solder pads need to be connected.
 The output of the encoder is grounded as it senses the rotating magnet.
 These 1k pull-ups are required to pull the signal high so that the encoder pulses return to 5V after the magnet passes the sensor.
 If you are interfacing with an optical encoder the solder jumpers must be left open.

-These heavy duty gear motors have a rated speed of 340 RPM and a gear reduction of 1:17.
-These geared motors feature encoders and serve as excellent robot motors, but work great for other uses.
+These brushed permanent magnet DC gear motors have a rated speed of 268 RPM and a gear reduction of 1:19.
+They feature encoders and work great on our robots as well as your own applications.